elba/website/README.md

 elba's registry backend requires `PostgreSQL` to build.
 You can install it by package manager or an installer provided by the `PostgreSQL` project.
 Read more in [Official Guide](https://www.postgresql.org/download/).

+Then so as to setup a remote index repo, locally, you can unpack `deploy/index-bare-example.tar` into `tmp/`.

-Also, since elba's registry backend is written in Rust, you need to install the rust nightly toolchain first, and then run the commands below to start the backend.
+Also, since elba's registry backend is written in Rust, you need to install rust nightly toolchain first, and then run the commands below to start the backend.

 ```
 $ cargo install diesel_cli --no-default-features --features postgres